zaplatynski/fsm-packagetype/README.md

     </dependencySets>
 </assembly>
 ```
+The FSM Maven package type will take care to rename the zip file to a FSM file.
 In the dependency set you specify your main dependencies.
 A minimal `module.xml` could look like this:
 ```
 <module>
     <name>${project.artifactId}</name>